 Images intended for use in publications must first be cleared with Special Collections.
 Please ask Special Collections staff for further information and current charges.

-Acquisitions are mainly by donation or deposit.
+Acquisitions are mainly by donation or deposit, to strengthen existing specialisations and to support the University's academic mission.
 Items are occasionally purchased to enhance a collection or to fill gaps.

 For enquiries about the collections, please contact: